 Funding Late Onset Tay-Sachs Research

 After being diagnosed with Late Onset Tay-Sachs disease, Katie Buryk and her family established a fund to raise money for research for a cure.
-In just 6 months, support for the cause has raised enough funds to finance two 2015 Research Grants.
+In under 4 years, support for the cause has raised enough funds to finance seven Research Grants.
 Here is their story.

 It has been eight years since I began trying to find out what’s wrong.

 I first noticed in college I had trouble climbing stairs.
 Since then my leg muscles have gotten weaker and weaker.
 Everyday tasks have grown harder, whether dressing myself or getting up from a sitting position.
 Now I can’t take the subway or wear high heels.